Why a Furnace Tune Up is More Important This Winter Than In Years Past

 The Pandemic Has Shifted Where People Are Spending Their Time

 With restrictions and precautions being put in place due to the pandemic, social behavior has changed for many St Louis area residents.
 As we look towards the winter of 2020-2021, these shifts will likely stay in place until we get back to normal.
 Most of these new trends have the same underlying factor.
 People are spending more time in the home.
 Google has recently put forth a useful resource that tracks mobility data trends using geo data from mobile phones.
-The data is sorted by the state and county level to provide a snapshot at how businesses have been affected by the pandemic.
+The data is sorted by the state and county level to provide a snapshot of how businesses have been affected by the pandemic.
 Here are some key takeaways:

 St Louis County Residents Are Visiting the Workplace 17% Less

 This should come as no surprise as many businesses have opted to have employees work from home.
-Google is reporting a 17% decrease in the amount of time being spent at the workplace compared to the pre pandemic period between Jan 3, 2020-Feb 26, 2020.
+Google is reporting a 17% decrease in the amount of time being spent at the workplace compared to the pre-pandemic period between Jan 3, 2020-Feb 26, 2020.

 St Louis County is Seeing a 4% Increase In Home Visits

-While 4% may not seem like a big increase, the data does suggest that people are taking less trips that require not staying at their residence overnight.
+While 4% may not seem like a big increase, the data does suggest that people are taking fewer trips that require not staying at their residence overnight.
 This also indicates that people are traveling less whether for business or vacation.
 It is also important to put into context that most families vacation during the summer months, so for there to be a 4% increase during times people were most likely to be traveling suggests that number could be somewhat downplayed.

 Parks Have Being Visited Much More Often

 Google is reporting a 13% increase in park visits in St Louis County, and a whopping 58% increase in park visits in St Charles County over the course of the pandemic.
-The shift in those numbers between the neighboring counties are likely due to the ease of restrictions in St Charles County parks.
-The state of Missouri as a whole saw a 27% increase on park visits.
+The shift in those numbers between the neighboring counties is likely due to the ease of restrictions in St Charles County parks.
+The state of Missouri as a whole saw a 27% increase in park visits.

 The Retail & Recreation Category is Down Across The Board

 St Louis area consumers are not shopping as much.
-This may change as we head into the Holidays, but as it stands now, St Louis county has seen a 19% decrease in retail and recreation.
+This may change as we head into the Holidays, but as it stands now, St Louis County has seen a 19% decrease in retail and recreation.
 St Charles County has experienced a 10% decrease in retail and recreation visits.

 How These Trends Will Likely Change As Temperatures Dip

-While this data does not provide us with the amount of time being spent at these places, it does give us a snapshot at where people are visiting.
+While this data does not provide us with the amount of time being spent at these places, it does give us a snapshot of where people are visiting.
 Here are some takeaways and predictions as we head into the winter months.